Structural Pruning for Diffusion Models

 \subsection{Ablation Study}

 \paragraph{Pruned Timesteps.}

 First, we conduct an empirical study evaluating the partial Taylor expansion over pruned timesteps.
 This approach prioritizes steps with larger gradients and strives to preserve as much content and detail as possible, thereby enabling more accurate and efficient pruning.
 The impacts of timestep pruning are demonstrated in Figure \ref{fig:timestep_pruning}.
 We seek to prune a pre-trained diffusion model over a range of steps, spanning from 50 to 1000, after which we utilize the SSIM metric to gauge the distortion induced by pruning.
 In diffusion models, earlier steps ($t \rightarrow 0$) usually present larger gradients compared to the later ones ($t \rightarrow T$)~\cite{rombach2022high}.
 This inherently leads to gradients that have reached a convergence when $t$ is large.
 In the CIFAR-10 dataset, we find that the optimal SSIM score can be attained at around 250 steps, and adding more steps can slightly deteriorate the quality of the synthetic images.
 This primarily stems from the inaccuracy of the first-order Taylor expansion at converged points, where the gradient no longer provides useful information and can even distort informative gradients through accumulation.
-However, we observe that the situation differs slightly with the CelebA dataset, where more steps can be used for evaluation.
-In practice, we can strike a balance between efficiency and quality via the predefined threshold $\mathcal{T}$ and only apply the Taylor expansion to the loss $L_t$ that satisfies $\frac{\mathcal{L}_t}{\mathcal{L}_{max}}>\mathcal{T}$.
+However, we observe that the situation differs slightly with the CelebA dataset, where more steps can be beneficial for importance estimation.